 Email is a faster way to communicate with people and a cheaper solution as well.
 You don’t need to buy stamps, wait in line at the post office, and patiently expect the reply within a week or two.
 Email happens instantly, and there are no additional charges.

-Besides, there is also one more good reason why using email might be a better solution than paper.
+Why email is eco friendly?
 You can use emails in multiple ways.
 It can be simply an exchange of messages, as it is meant to be.
 It can also be your planner, a journal, a notepad, a way to communicate with a loved one, or keep all your documents in one place.
 Inboxes are evolving to match the various needs of individuals and therefore can be many things at once.
 The biggest upside of email and the virtual documents is that you can’t lose it.
 It won’t age, tear or stain, and you can find it in a matter of minutes.
 And unless you are my mother that has the ability to find literally anything in the house, you probably faced the problem of disappearing documents at some point in your life.

 A paper would be indeed a better solution.
 Granted that you could reuse it many times, guarantee that it would not fade, and assure that every single person on Earth would always recycle.
 But since this world doesn’t exist as of yet, email truly is a better solution to care for the environment.